onnx/onnxmltools/onnxmltools/convert/README.md

 There are two major functionilities a `Scope` may provide.
 First, it includes a naming mechanism for variables/operators so that all variable/operator names are unique.
 Note that variables' naming mechnisms is independent from that of operators so that an operator and a variable can share the same name.
 Second, a `Scope` works like a container of operators and variables.
 Because two different `Scope` objects are essentially independent, we can use them in an recursive parsing algorithm to isolate components found at different stages.

 `Variable` and `Operator` are the smallest objects in a computational graph.
 To encode the topological dependencies between operators, each `Operator` object has a input list and a output list.
 The two lists are python lists of `Variable` object.
 As you may expect, an operator computes its output(s) from its given input(s).
+One important attribute of a `Variable` object is its `type` field (i.e., a member variable in C++).
+Allowed `type` values such as `FloatTensorType` and `Int64TensorType` are defined in `onnxmltools.convert.common.data_types`.
+Shape information is also included in `type`.
+To access the shape of a variable, `x`, you can do `x.type.shape`, which returns a list of integers and strings.
+Note that the only allowed string is `'None'`, which stands for a variable-length coordinate.

 ## Containers